nicklasfrahm/nicklasfrahm/README.md

-### Raspberry Pi and all the others
+## Raspberry Pi and all the others

-Hi, I am Nicklas and I :heart: to 🚀 to single board computers.
+Hi, I am Nicklas and I ❤️ to 🚀 to single board computers.
 No, matter if it is a

 - Raspberry Pi 4
 - Odroid HC2
 - Rock Pi X
 - Cubieboard 3

-I :heart: the 💡 of single board computers, low ⚡ consumption and low 💰.

-If I have a spare ⏲️, I write code for infrastructure automation or explore the Kubernetes ecosystem.
+I ❤️ the 💡 of single board computers, low ⚡ consumption and low 💰.
+In my spare ⏲️ I write code for infrastructure automation or explore the Kubernetes ecosystem.

-#### Quick facts
+### 🚩 Quick facts

 - 🔭 I’m currently working on [mykilio][mykilio], the proposal for a new infrastructure automation ecosystem.
 - 🌱 I’m currently learning netbooting, baremetal provisioning and Go.